citp/privacy-policy-historical/n/ne/neu/neuvoo.ca.md

 We only disclose the information we collect from you as described below:

-We may share your anonymized IP address to our partners or clients, but we will never share any other “Long-term Data” or “Short-term Data” to any other third parties.
+We may share your anonymized IP address to our partners or clients, but we never pair it with “Long-term Data” or “Short-term Data”.
 The reason why we share this information with our partners is for traffic quality assurance.
 This information acts as proof that real people click on their content—not robots.

+When applying for a job, we ask you for your consent before we can share your application information with the employer who posted the job you are applying for.
+If you proceed to apply to the job, you understand that your application information will be submitted to the employer and that, as detailed in 1.2.1, this process cannot be reversed.

 We will never sell any of your information to advertisers or third parties.
-We never use the personal data we collect through NEUVOO for direct marketing purposes.

 ## 4\. **CONSENT**